 STEP FOUR: Promotion

 If your proposal is accepted, we will feature your Study Group on the Readers Studio website and in the conference program book.
-We'll also mention it in our Tarot Tips newsletter and on the Tarot School Facebook Page.
+We'll also mention it in our Tarot Tips newsletter and in the Readers Studio Facebook Group.

 We strongly recommend you promote your class (and Readers Studio) to your lists and social networks, including the Readers Studio Facebook Group.
 If you do any interviews during the course of the year, that would be another good way to build excitement for your Study Group and get more students.

 Tuition is $35 per student, payable directly to the Study Group leader at the time of class.
 Sign-up sheets will be placed on a table outside the ballroom after event registration has closed on Friday.